dojo/widgets/README.md

 `npm run test`

-### Widget Examples
+### Adding Examples

-The Dojo widget examples application is located in `src/examples`.
+We use [Parade](https://github.com/dojo/parade) to showcase our widget examples.
+The latest deployment of this can be found at [widgets.dojo.io](https://widgets.dojo.io ).

 To add a new example, create a directory that matches the directory name of the widget e.g. `src/examples/src/widgets/text-input`.
 Each widget _must_ have an example called `Basic.tsx` and an entry in the `src/examples/src/config.ts` keyed by the name of the widget directory.
 The widget example should import widgets from `@dojo/widgets` and not via a relative import.
 It is very important that the config entry name (ie. `text-input`) matches the folder name / css file name of the widget otherwise the doc build will fail.